Adammiszczak/Adammiszczak.github.io/about-me/index.md

 * Yaml

 ### Skills which I'm developing
-My skills which I'm learning are:
+My skills which I'm learning or using in non-comercial way:

-* React.js with many concepcts and framework
+* React.js with many concepcts and frameworks
 * Node.js
+* Puppeteer.js
+* Express.js

+### Soft Skills
+I have also some soft skills:

+* Logical thinking
+* Customer services and relations skills
+* Motivation and focus
+* Ability to negotiate
+* Communication skills and Teamwork
+* Personal skills

 ### Hobbies
 My hobbies are: